9 Jasmine Tea Benefits for Your Health

 Early Contractions During Pregnancy

 While aromatherapy is often popular during pregnancy, jasmine tea is not recommended for pregnant women.
-Due to its strong scent and chemical composition, jasmine tea and jasmine essential oils have been linked to early contractions.
+Due to its strong scent and chemical composition, jasmine tea and jasmine essential oils have been linked to early contractions and other negative effects.
 It's best to avoid jasmine tea when pregnant or consult with a doctor before using.

 While some people seek out teas specifically for their caffeine properties, other individuals may have a sensitivity to caffeine.
-If you cannot tolerate caffeine, avoid jasmine teas or opt for a tea bag variety that is caffeine free.
+If you cannot tolerate caffeine, avoid jasmine tea blends with true tea leaves or opt for a tea bag variety that is caffeine free.

 Drink In the Health Benefits of Jasmine Tea